airbnb/javascript/README.md

     }
     ```

   - Name your functions.
 This is helpful for stack traces.
+Note this will not play nice with ie8 and lower see - http://kangax.github.io/nfe/

     ```javascript
     // bad